znuh/frivpn/README.md

 # Run it

-The ovpn_client expects a lua config module as the first parameter.
-There is an ipredator config provided as an example.
+The ovpn_client expects a config as the first parameter.
+See the configs directory for configuration examples.

 ```
-$ lua ovpn_client.lua ipredator
+$ lua ovpn_client.lua configs/ipredator
 ```

 # Troubleshooting & Caveats